Sohyang: Records and statistics

 Sohyang was the first female singer to ever achieve 6 consecutive victories at that time and therefore set a new record, which was later broken by Son Seung-yeon ("The East Invincibility").
 Sohyang received an average of 65.96 votes out of 99 every round, which was ranked in Top 10 of highest average scores of all Mask Kings and Top 3 highest average score of all female Mask Kings for a period of time.

+Begin Again - Season 4 "Begin Again Korea"

+In 2020, Sohyang was a cast member of Begin Again Korea for a total of 5 episodes (Ep.
+6 - 10 of Season 4), and sang a total of 20 songs as the lead artist.